-Vitamin and Nutrition Deficiency
+Vitamin and Nutrition Deficiency-related nerve damage

 Peripheral neuropathy may occur as a result of malnutrition, for which there are many causes including poor nutrition caused by an unbalanced diet and/or alcoholism.
 Additionally, a clear link has been established between a lack of vitamin B12 and peripheral neuropathy.